robatwilliams/es-compat/README.md

 - Use browserslist for target browsers/runtimes (needs names mapping)
 - CLI should take path argument(s) instead of using current working directory
-- Remove `Symbol.prototype.description`; it's a debug feature, so not worth the false positives

 ### Beta: meta